GeniusPilot2016/NeoBleeper/docs/MANUAL.md

 When enabled, pressing a key will immediately trigger the associated note using the current synthesis method.

 - ## Settings
-  The NeoBleeper Settings window is divided into four main tabs, each targeting a different aspect of the app’s configuration
+  The NeoBleeper Settings window is divided into four main tabs, each targeting a different aspect of the appÂ’s configuration

   - ### General Settings
     This tab focuses on foundational preferences and system-level integration: